-As Noddy Holder once screeched dementedly: it’s Christmas!
-You might have heard some Christmas songs enough times to make you want to perforate your eardrums with a candy cane, but many festive pop songs are great works of art.
-Here’s our countdown of the Top 50 Christmas songs, from ancient carols to the best Christmas Number Ones.
+As Noddy Holder once screeched: it’s Christmas!
+You may have heard some Christmas songs enough times to make you want to perforate your eardrums with a candy cane, but many festive tunes are true works of art.
+Here’s our countdown of the top 50 Christmas songs, from ancient carols to the best ever Christmas Number Ones.
 It’s the perfect soundtrack to your Christmas party – and since New Year’s Eve isn’t far behind, don’t forget to check out our list of the best party songs too.

-RECOMMENDED: Find more festive fun with our guide to Christmas in London
+RECOMMENDED: Discover festive fun with our guide to Christmas in London

 ‘Merry Xmas Everybody’ – Slade

 Noddy Holder and his troupe of platform-wearers continue to blight our television screens each December with their frightening fashion sense.
 There’s a reason for that, of course.
 It’s the joyful simplicity of 1973’s ‘Merry Xmas Everybody’, which is guaranteed to inject that euphoric, slightly drunken, Christmas-love vibe into the festive season.

 This super-charged ’60s garage rock tune reveals Santa for the nihilistic, no-nonsense ball-breaker he truly is.
 Lead singer Gerry Roslie drawls a list of Christmas requests (including a ‘twangy guitar’ and ‘cute little honey’).
 To which Santa responds: ‘Nothing, nothing, nothing, nothing, nothing, nothing, nothing, nothing’.
 What a badman.

 ‘Christmas Time is Here’ – Mark Kozelek